 This is where it gets personal.
 Toss the anti-inflammatory diet one-size-fits-all books out the window and find out what YOU react to (no, gluten is not a problem for everyone!).
 The gold-standard way to do this is by an elimination diet where you cut out suspect foods for a period of time (10-30 days) and then reintroduce foods one by one and tune into how they affect you.
-There are different elimination diet approaches that we discuss in our post Figuring Out Food Sensitivities.
+There are different elimination diet approaches that we discuss in our post Food Sensitivities: Debunking the Myths.